Respect for the Vizsla

 - honestly evaluate the quality of the Vizsla sold, fairly represent that evaluation and urge puppy purchasers not to breed dogs which, for any reason should not be used for breeding

-- not release puppies under seven weeks of age
+- not release puppies under eight weeks of age

 - furnish details on feeding, care, inoculations, pedigrees and written sales agreements